 Beat the Back to School Rush

-Sanford, Fla.— The Florida Department of Health in Seminole County (DOH-Seminole) is urging parents to prepare their children now for this upcoming school year.
+Sanford, Fla. — Now is the time to plan ahead and the Florida Department of Health in Seminole County (DOH-Seminole) is urging parents to prepare their children early for this upcoming school year.
 Parents may visit their child’s medical provider or the health department to obtain their required vaccines and school physicals for school entry and help keep their children safe from vaccine preventable diseases.

 “It is vital to continue protecting our children from outbreaks of vaccine-preventable diseases.
 Up-to-date immunizations are very important to keep children safe and ready for school.
 A higher number of vaccinated children will make it less likely for a disease to spread from person to person,” said Donna Walsh, health officer for the Florida Department of Health in Seminole County.

-Immunizations and school physicals are also available at DOH-Seminole located at 400 W. Airport Boulevard in Sanford, Monday through Friday from 8 am to 3:30 pm.
+Immunizations are available Monday through Friday and school physicals on Tuesdays from 8 am to 3:30 pm by appointment at DOH-Seminole located at 400 W. Airport Boulevard in Sanford.
 To make an appointment call (407) 665-3700.

 Children must be accompanied by an adult family member or legal guardian to receive immunizations.
 If not, a notarized permission form, signed by the parent or legal guardian, must be presented before services are rendered.
-A copy of each child’s immunization record and government-issued, valid photo identification of the adult relative or legal guardian are required.
-Parents may also visit their primary care provider to avoid possible long wait times.
+When possible, please limit the number of accompanying adults to one.
+A copy of each child’s immunization record and governmentissued, valid photo identification of the adult relative or legal guardian are required.

-Families with private insurance assigned to a medical home or HMO provider are encouraged to go to their doctor for immunizations as the health department is a safety net for those without health care coverage.
+Families with private insurance assigned to a medical home or provider are encouraged to visit their doctor for immunizations as the health department is a safety net for those without health care coverage.

 About the Florida Department of Health